 The credit's overhaul will deliver cash to 93% of American children and cut the child poverty rate by half, according to Columbia University.

-Here's what we know about how, and how often, the government might be able to send aid to parents under the bill.
+Here's what we know about how, and how often, the government is sending aid to parents under the bill.

 The amount of money Americans stand to receive as a Child Tax Credit will be based on their adjusted gross income.
 In other years, the Child Tax Credit has required parents have an annual income of at least $2,500 to qualify, but the expanded version for 2021 has no minimum income requirement.